johanneskopton/value-of-precision/math/calculation.md

 y(x) = a \cdot e^{-b x} + d
 $$

-The objective function $\Pi(x)$ is the profit, modeled as revenue minus fertilizer costs, calculated using the harvest selling price $p$ and the fertilizer price $w$ (illustrated in Figure 1b and c):
+The objective function $\Pi(x)$ is the profit, modeled as revenue minus fertilizer costs, calculated using the harvest selling price $p$ and the fertilizer price $w$ (illustrated in Figure 1b and d):

 $$
 \Pi(x) = p\cdot y(x) - w\cdot x